Softball: Scoring runs

 A "run" is scored when a player has touched all four bases in order, proceeding counterclockwise around them.
 They need not be touched on the same play; a batter may remain safely on a base while play proceeds and attempt to advance on a later play.

 A run is not scored if the last out is a force out or occurs during the same play that the runner crosses home plate.
-For instance, if a runner is on third base prior to a hit, and he or she crosses home plate after an out is made, either on the batter or another runner, the run is not counted.

 Ending the game

 The team with the most runs after seven innings wins the game.
 The last (bottom) half of the seventh inning or any remaining part of the seventh inning is not played if the team batting second is leading.

-If the game is tied, play usually continues until a decision is reached, by using the international tie-breaker rule or if time is expired the score would be just tied.
-Starting in the top of the last inning, the batting team starts with a base-runner on second base, which is the player who is the last available to bat (in other words, the batter who last took their position in the batter's box; regardless whether they were the last out or another runner was put out).
+If the game is tied, play usually continues until a decision is reached, by using the international tie-breaker rules.
+Starting in the top of first extra inning, the batting team starts with a baserunner on second base, which is the player who is the last available to bat (in other words, the batter who last took their position in the batter's box; regardless whether they were the last out or another runner was put out).

 In games where one team leads by a large margin, the run ahead rule may come into play in order to reduce any potential embarrassment of weaker teams.
 In fastpitch and modified pitch, a margin of 15 runs after 3 innings, 10 after 4, or 7 after 5 is sufficient for the leading team to be declared the winner.
 In slow pitch, the margin is 20 runs after 4 innings or 15 after 5 innings.
 In the NCAA, the required margin after 5 innings is 8 runs.
 The mercy rule takes effect at the end of an inning.
 Thus, if the team batting first is ahead by enough runs for the rule to come into effect, the team batting second has their half of the inning to narrow the margin.